FREQUENTLY ASKED QUESTIONS ABOUT MEDIATION

 How long does a mediation last?

 The time will depend on the complexity of the case.
-A mediation might last an hour, or it could go all day.
-You should plan on at least two hours for your mediation.
+A mediation might last a couple hours, or it could go all day.